jefferyphein/sam-sync-test/README.md

 to either your lambda function or its upstream dependencies and see those changes reflected in the output of this command.

+When running this command, you should see the following preamble output:

+    Mounting resolved symlink (/path/to/sam-sync-test/.aws-sam/build/HelloWorldFunction/sam-sync-test-upstream -> /path/to/sam-sync-test/hello_world/sam-sync-test-upstream) as /var/task/sam-sync-test-upstream:ro,delegated, inside runtime container

+This provides an explicit indication that the symlink set up as part of the makefile has been correctly includes in the runtime container.

+Note that it is no longer necessary to run `sam build` when updating upstream dependencies!
+However, it must be run when updating the lambda itself.
+This requirement can likely be relaxed by creating a symlink for the lambda module in a similar manner as was done for the upstream module.

 ### Remote synchronization

-You can also now run `sam sync --watch` and watch your changes get pushed to AWS for both your lambda as well as any upstream dependencies you've configured using this method.
+You can now also run `sam sync --watch` and observe as your local changes to your lambda directory get pushed to AWS for both your lambda as well as any upstream dependencies you've configured using this method.
+Make sure to include the `--code` option if you don't want deployments to be reprovisioned.

 What makes this work is the fact that the upstream source code has been cloned into the directory being watched by `sam sync` in combination with the additional commands included in the makefile